 Kyuuteisha shimasu.
 Gochuui kudasai.
 Kyuuteisha shimasu.
 Gochuui kudasai.

-If you don’t know the meaning, you’re at risk of being jerked by the sudden train stop.
+If you don’t know the meaning, you risk being jerked by the sudden train stop!
 The train announcement phrase above means: The train will stop suddenly.
 Please be careful.

 Check out our full Japanese vocabulary cheat sheet here.